Tufts-Robotics-Club/CVLSRS-Starter-Code/README.md

 This starter code contains three message types, defined as follows:

 * [Target](messages/target.proto): During the competition, your code will accept Target messages from the game server.
 Each target message contains two enum values: a shape and a color.
 * [RotationCommand](messages/rotationCommand.proto): These messages can be used to control the rotation motor on the robot using the given motor module.
-Each rotation command contains two decimal values: a desired position, which should be between -1.0 and 1.0, where 1.0 would be 180 degrees clockwise from the starting position and -1.0 is 180 degress counterclockwise, and a maximum speed (between 0 and 1.0) the robot can reach while getting to that position.
+Each rotation command contains two decimal values: a desired amount of degrees to move clockwise from the current position, and a maximum speed (between 0 and 1.0) the robot can reach while getting to that position.
 * [TiltCommand](messages/tiltCommand.proto): These control the tilt motor on the robot using the given motor module.
-Each tilt command contains a desired position, which, similarly to the rotation position, should be a decimal between -1.0 and 1.0.
+Each tilt command contains a desired position, which should be a decimal between -1.0 and 1.0, where -1.0 is the maximum downward tilt and 1.0 is the maximum upward tilt.
 Maximum speed is not controllable on the tilt motor.
+* [LaserCommand](messages/laserCommand.proto): These control the laser.
+Each laser command contains one decimal value, representing the number of seconds for which the laser should be switched on.

 Custom message types can be added via the following procedure: